Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 ### Step 2: Folder preparation

-Create an empty directory where Axway CLI will generate files.
+Create an empty directory where Axway Central CLI will generate files.
 Run all Axway Central CLI from this directory.

 ### Step 3: Identify yourself to Amplify platform with Axway CLI